luisjjavier/rapidpay/README.md

   "email": "TestAccount@example.com",
   "password": "string12@A"
   }
+##### *Please note that the login process will provide a token, which you will then use to authorize subsequent requests.
 - **Create a new card**: This will create a new card
   - Route: `/api/cards/create-card`
   - Method: POST